Use iCloud Drive to store documents on your Mac, iPhone and iPad

 If you can’t move or save a document to iCloud Drive, your iCloud storage space may be full.
 The document stays on your Mac, and is uploaded to iCloud Drive when space becomes available.

-iCloud Drive shares your iCloud storage with iCloud Photos, iOS device backups, messages and attachments in iCloud Mail (your @icloud.com email account), and more.
+iCloud Drive shares your iCloud storage with iCloud Photos, iOS and iPadOS device backups, messages and attachments in iCloud Mail (your @icloud.com email account) and more.